gryadka/js/README.md

 So the problem of leader election reduces to the problem how to land most of the user updates to the same node.
-It can be solved on the above layer with [Microsoft Orleans](https://github.com/dotnet/orleans), [Uber RingPop](https://github.com/uber/ringpop-node) or other consistent hashing routing approach.
+It can be solved on the above layer with [Microsoft Orleans](https://github.com/dotnet/orleans), [Uber RingPop](https://github.com/uber/ringpop-node) or any other consistent hashing routing approach.

 #### Sharding